 Forest structure during the settlement era can be understood in part by examining the ratio of stem density to biomass, a measure that incorporates both tree size and stocking.
-Regions in northern Minnesota and northwestern Wisconsin have low biomass and high stem densities (Fig 3, brown).
+Regions in northern Minnesota and northwestern Wisconsin have low biomass and high stem densities (Fig 3, blue).
 This indicates the presence of young, small-diameter, even-aged stands, possibly due to frequent stand-replacing fire disturbance in the pre-EuroAmerican period or to poor edaphic conditions.
 Fire-originated vegetation is supported by co-location with fire-prone landscapes in Wisconsin [88].
 High-density, low-biomass regions also have shallower soils, colder climate, and resulting lower productivity.
-High-biomass values relative to stem density (Fig 3, green) are found in Michigan and southern Wisconsin.
+High-biomass values relative to stem density (Fig 3, red) are found in Michigan and southern Wisconsin.
 These regions have higher proportions of deciduous species, with higher tree diameters than in northern Minnesota.